MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/boundary-group-options.md

 If you have a branch office with a faster internet link, you can prioritize cloud-based sources, which include the following locations:<!-- SCCMDocs#1529 -->

 - Cloud management gateway (CMG).
 Clients will prefer the CMG for both policy and content.
+   - Starting in version 2203, this setting also applies for software update scanning.
+To reduce the performance impact of this change, existing clients don't automatically switch to a cloud-based software update point.
+For more information, see [Boundary groups and software update points](boundary-groups-software-update-points.md#bkmk_prefer_cmgsup). <!--7759984-->
 - Microsoft Update

-  > [!NOTE]
-  > - You can only use **Microsoft Update** as a source when you enable the following option in the software update deployment download settings: **If software updates are not available on distribution point in current, neighbor or site boundary groups, download content from Microsoft Updates**.
+  - You can only use **Microsoft Update** as a source when you enable the following option in the software update deployment download settings: **If software updates are not available on distribution point in current, neighbor or site boundary groups, download content from Microsoft Updates**.
-  > - Starting in version 2203, this setting also applies for software update scanning.
-Existing clients don't automatically switch to a cloud-based software update point.
-For more information, see [Boundary groups and software update points](boundary-groups-software-update-points.md#bkmk_prefer_cmgsup). <!--7759984-->

 ## Next steps